1916 A Test of Robins

 Slowly yet surely, Robinson began to right the momentum of the franchise.
 After a relatively competitive 75-79 record in 1914, the Robins—as they were renamed in the new manager’s honor—finally escaped the second division in 1915 with a third-place finish.

-As the 1916 season opened, many believed the Robins—which stayed relatively pat during the offseason—would recede towards the back of the pack against improved National League competition.
+As the 1916 season opened, many believed the Robins—which stayed relatively pat during the offseason—would recede toward the back of the pack against improved National League competition.
 But the chemistry of talent within the Brooklyn roster was starting to gel into the personality of a serious contender.
 Its lineup featured outfielder Zack Wheat and first baseman Jake Daubert, both sharp hitters reaching their prime, and a zany 25-year-old outfielder with another reliable bat: Casey Stengel.
 On the mound, solid workhorse Jeff Pfeffer was accompanied by three veteran castoffs—Larry Cheney, Rube Marquard and Jack Coombs—all of whom showed they had plenty of major league mileage left in their once disregarded arms.

-Breaking out the new year in mesmerizing checkered uniformsThe Robins’ crosshatched uniforms would be discarded after one year., the Robins sprinted out to first place and stayed at the top of the league, fighting off repeated challenges from the Boston Braves and the Philadelphia Phillies, the NL’s two previous champions.
+Breaking out the new year in mesmerizing checkered uniformsThe Robins’ crosshatched uniforms would be discarded after one year., the Robins sprinted out to first place and stayed at the top of the league, fighting off repeated challenges from the Boston Braves and Philadelphia Phillies, the NL’s two previous champions.
 The three-way race would carry into October.

 It was hard enough for John McGraw to watch his former assistant, partner and friend emerge in prime position to conquer the pennant.
 But he had bigger problems of his own, trying to steer a Giants team that was outrageously careening from one extreme to the other.